create3000/x_ite/docs/_posts/components/PointingDeviceSensor/PlaneSensor.md

 ### SFVec2f [in, out] **minPosition** 0 0 <small>(-∞,∞)</small>

-MinPosition and maxPosition clamp translations to a range of values measured from origin of Z=0 plane default maxPosition \< minPosition means no clamping.
+*minPosition* and maxPosition clamp translations to a range of values measured from origin of Z=0 plane default maxPosition \< minPosition means no clamping.

 #### Hint